UncertainlyRound/ModuleSaver/README.md

 Scripted by [@ForleakenRBLX](https://www.youtube.com/@ForleakenRBLX)

-You may use this script freely, but please **CREDIT ME WHEN MAKING MODIFICATIONS TO THE SOURCE CODE**
+You may use this script freely, but please **CREDIT ME WHEN MAKING MODIFICATIONS TO THE SOURCE CODE** and **DO NOT CLAIM IT AS YOUR OWN**

 # Loadstring
 ```lua